SihaoCheng/scattering_transform/README.md

 )
 ```

-It returns a dictionary with different sets of coefficients including three types of phase harmonic correlations.
+It returns a dictionary with different sets of coefficients including three types of alpha-phase correlations.
 (Note that the notation here is slightly different from the original paper.
 Here we use the number to represent the order of non-linearity.
 So C00 are the linear correlations, C01 are the correlation between the original field and modulus field (0th- and 1st-order non-linear fields), etc.)
 | type    | definition |
 | ------  | ----------- |
 |orig. x orig.    |   C00 = <(I * psi)(I * psi)>  |